-2. Mathematics: Analysis and Approaches (pure) course will be available at HL and SL.
-It is designed for students who enjoy developing their mathematics to become fluent in the construction of mathematical arguments and develop strong skills in mathematical thinking.
-Students will explore real and abstract applications, at times with technology, and will be those who enjoy the challenge of mathematical problem-solving and generalisation
+- 1. Mathematics: Applications and Interpretations (applied offered at SL ONLY) is a course through which students will develop their mathematics for describing our world, modelling and solving practical problems and using the power of technology.
+Students who take mathematics applications and interpretation will be those who enjoy mathematics best when seen in a practical context. - 2.
+Mathematics: Analysis and Approaches (pure offered at HL ONLY) is designed for students who enjoy developing their mathematics to become fluent in the construction of mathematical arguments and developing strong skills in mathematical thinking.
+Students will explore real and abstract applications, at times with technology, and will be those who enjoy the challenge of mathematical problem-solving and generalisation.